alexjlim/alexjlim.github.io/_pages/primers.md

 permalink: /primers
 ---

-A curated collection of articles providing technical/thematic context for most of the material on this site.
+A curated collection of posts providing technical/thematic context for most of the material on this site.

 **Mathematical Preliminaries**